 - Your preferences and use of email updates, recorded by emails we send you (if you select to receive email updates)

 - Your IP Address: this is a string of numbers unique to your computer that is recorded by our web server when you request any page or component on the website.
 This information is used to measure your usage of the website.

-- We use software called ResponseTap that means, if you call us direct from our Site, our Facebook page, Google or an ad, we can combine information collected during that call with information about your browsing session.
-We use this to better understand our customers' experiences, to tailor the sales experience for both parties.
+- We use software called Infinity Cloud that means, if you call us direct from our website, Facebook page, Google or an advert, we can combine information collected during that call with information about your browsing session.
+We use this to better understand our customers' experiences, to tailor the sales experience for both parties

 Where you are resident in one of our residential care homes or receiving care services

 - Personal details including your title, full name, maiden name, marital status, date of birth, gender, contact details including address (billing address or correspondence address), telephone numbers, email addresses, contact details for next of kin, your GP and other allied health professionals.